jessexu20/BuildServer/README.md

 In my case it is
 	http://152.14.93.228:8181/github-webhook
 ## Set up Slave Build Server
-follow the rule mentioned in the first part and configure the Vagrantfile to disable the public network access
+follow the rule mentioned in the first part and configure the Vagrantfile to disable the public network access and the forwared port features.

 ### Set the SSH connection between Slave and Master